kahlangibson/eece583_QAembedding/README.md

 The hierarchy of this project is as follows:

+#### Mapping
+contains the flow for mapping the benchmark circuits to a simplified library and logic for generation of placement input files

+#### Placing
+contains a genetic algorithm for global cell placement and results of a simulated annealer placer https://github.com/kahlanlg/CADplacement, and the genetic algorithm with and without congestion awareness.
+Also includes logic for generation of detailed placement/routing input files.

+#### Routing
+contains a Lee-Moore routing algorithm based on a previous implementation https://github.com/kahlanlg/CADrouting.
+Also contains results from this algorithm and logic for generation of output files for placement image generation.

+#### images
+contains logic to generate an output image from the routed result, and images of results obtained for this project.

 #### benchmarks
 contains the unmapped MCNC benchmark circuits

-#### Mapping
+#### demo
-contains the flow for mapping the benchmark circuits to a simplified library and logic for generation of placement input files
+contains a simple circuit example

-#### Placement
+#### Execution Instructions
-contains the algorithms for global cell placement, including a previous (Simulated Annealing)[https://github.com/kahlanlg/CADplacement] implementation and a genetic algorithm implementation.
-Also includes logic for generation of detailed placement/routing input files
+1. clone the repo into your local ABC installation
+2. Perform automatic mapping, placing, routing, and image generation by executing ```bash run.sh```

 _Dependencies/Credit_
 1. ABC http://people.eecs.berkeley.edu/~alanmi/abc/
 2. MCNC Benchmark Circuits https://people.engr.ncsu.edu/brglez/
+3. Python 2.7